The Documentation Gap

 That's it.
 One line.

-Every question — "What's the text-tertiary color?"
-"Is there a card variant
+Every question, like "what's the text-tertiary color?" or "is there a card variant

 Docs Are Part of the Design System